cowboysmall-tools/hugo-devresume-theme/README.md

 ### Building

-Run:
+To generate your site in the `public` folder, execute the following:

     $ hugo

-to generate your site in the `public` folder within the root of your project.
+within the root of your project.